rossja/ncc-scoutsuite/README.md

 [ScoutSuite](https://github.com/nccgroup/ScoutSuite) is a Python based tool published and maintained by NCC Group, for use in cloud security assessments.
 This container comes with all pre-requisite software required to run ScoutSuite.
 It's based on the Ubuntu 20.10 docker base.
-Work is underway to integrate this into the official ScoutSuite repository (see <https://github.com/nccgroup/ScoutSuite/issues/713>).

 The current version of ScoutSuite installed in the [DockerHub image](https://hub.docker.com/r/rossja/ncc-scoutsuite) is: `Scout Suite 5.9.1`